-10. Compare the distribution of iron and titanium to the surface features of the Moon (using images #1, #2 or #6, or the topographical map in image #23).
+11. Compare the distribution of iron and titanium to the surface features of the Moon (using images #1, #2 or #6, or the topographical map in image #23).
 Where are the highest concentrations of iron and titanium found?
 (5 points)

-11. If the heavy elements like iron and titanium sank towards the center of the Moon soon after it formed, what does the presence of large amounts of iron and titanium in the maria suggest?
+12. If the heavy elements like iron and titanium sank towards the center of the Moon soon after it formed, what does the presence of large amounts of iron and titanium in the maria suggest?
 [Hint: do you remember how maria are formed?]
 (5 points)

-The structure of the Earth is shown in the Figure 12.3.
+A cut-away diagram of the Earth is shown in the Figure 5.3.
 There are three main structures: the crust (where we live), the mantle, and the core.
 The crust is cool and brittle, the mantle is hotter and "plastic" (it flows), and the core is very hot and very dense.
 As you may recall from the Density lab, the density of a material is simply its mass (in grams or kilograms) divided by its volume (in cubic centimeters or meters).
-Water has a density of 1 gm/cm3.
-The density of the Earth's crust is about 3 gm/cm3, while the mantle has a density of 4.5 gm/cm3.
-The core is very dense: 14 gm/cm3 (this is partly due to its composition, and partly due to the great pressure exerted by the mass located above the core).
+Water has a density of 1 gm/cm.
+The density of the Earth's crust is about 3 gm/cm, while the mantle has a density of 4.5 gm/cm.
+The core is very dense: 14 gm/cm (this is partly due to its composition, and partly due to the great pressure exerted by the mass located above the core).
 The core of the Earth is almost pure iron, while the mantle is a mixture of magnesium, silicon, iron and oxygen.
-The average density of the Earth is $5.5~\mathrm{gm/cm^3}$.
+The average density of the Earth is 5.5 gm/cm.